PSLmodels/Tax-Calculator/TESTING.md

 ```

 This will start executing a pytest suite containing about 300 tests,
-but will skip the few tests that require the `puf.csv` file as input.
+but will skip the four tests that require the `puf.csv` file as input.
 Depending on your computer, the execution time for this incomplete
 suite of tests is roughly two minutes.